gschmutz/kafka-workshop/05-producing-consuming-kafka-with-springboot/README.md

 ## Create the Spring Boot Producer

-First we create an test the Producer microservice.
+First we create and test the Producer microservice.

 ### Creating the Spring Boot Project